Blocklist

 On the Scale plan, you can manage your blocklist programmatically:

-• GET /api/v1/blocklist to list all entries
+• GET /api/v1/blocklist lists all entries

-See the API Documentation article for details.
+See the API Documentation article for full details.

 Blocklist vs. Unsubscribe